oluwoledada/oluwoledada/README.md

 Hi 👋 My name is Oluwole Dada
 =============================

-I am a Software Engineer with a diverse skill set and experience building responsive and robust websites and applications.
+I am a Software Engineer with experience building fast, scalable, secure and user-friendly applications using web technologies—React, TypeScript, Vue and other JavaScript frameworks.

 ### Skills